Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 <img src="images/1_create_function.png" width = 300 alt="Terminal Create Function" />

 Once the Function is created, you will see a screen that already contains a very simple example Function written in plain JavaScript.
-This Function does nothing too special, it only prints the Log Group that will be used to store log results.
+This Function does nothing too special, it only prints the input event to the Function.

 <img src="images/2_helloworld_code.png" width = 500 alt="Terminal Create Function Code" />